-Privacy A way to ensure that information is not disclosed to anyone other than the intended parties.
+Privacy A way to ensure that information is not disclosed to any one other than the intended parties.
 Information is usually encrypted to provide confidentiality.
 Also known as confidentiality.

-Private KeyThe key used in public key cryptography that belongs to an individual entity and must be kept secret.
+Private Key The key used in public key cryptography that belongs to an individual entity and must be kept secret.

-Proxy A facility that indirectly provides some service or acts as a representative in delivering information, thereby eliminating the need for a host to support the service.
+A facility that indirectly provides some service or acts as a representative in delivering Proxy information, thereby eliminating the need for a host to support the service.

-Public KeyThe key used in public key cryptography that belongs to an individual entity and is distributed publicly.
+Public Key The key used in public key cryptography that belongs to an individual entity and is distributed publicly.
 Other entities use this key to encrypt data to be sent to the owner of the key.

-Public Key A binding between an entity's public key and one or more attributes relating to its identity, decryption, also known as an asymmetric algorithm.
+Public Kev A binding between an entity's public key and one or more attributes relating to its Certificate identity, also known as a digital certificate.

+Public Key A procedure that uses a pair of keys, a public key and a private key, for encryption and Cryptography decryption, also known as an asymmetric algorithm.
 A user's public key is publicly available for others to use to send a message to the owner of the key.
 A user's private key is kept secret and is the only key that can decrypt messages sent encrypted by the user's public key.